splunk/TA-microsoft-365-defender-advanced-hunting-add-on/README.md

 This add-on provides field extractions and CIM compatibility for the Endpoint datamodel for Microsoft 365 Defender Advanced Hunting data.
 The data is similar in content to Sysmon data and can be used by Detection Searches in i.e. Splunk Enterprise Security Content Update.

-Future versions will include support for Microsoft Defender for Office 365, Microsoft Defender for Identity and other products in the Microsoft 365 suite.
+Future versions may include support for Microsoft Defender for Office 365, Microsoft Defender for Identity and other products in the Microsoft 365 suite.

+### How is this different to the Microsoft 365 Defender Add-on for Splunk
+The differences between [Microsoft 365 Defender Add-on for Splunk](https://splunkbase.splunk.com/app/4959/) and this TA are:

+* Microsoft 365 Defender Add-on for Splunk uses REST API to get data, whereas this TA uses Event Hub
+* Microsoft 365 Defender Add-on for Splunk will only give you Alerts and Incidents, not the raw logs
+* Microsoft 365 Defender Add-on for Splunk maps to the Alerts CIM data model, not the Endpoint CIM data model

 ## Installation